- Parks (A - Z)

 A plethora of reefs, rocky points, beaches and open ocean Atlantic swell provide numerous breaks that work in different conditions which means that there is usually a wave to be found somewhere on the peninsula.
 The World famous Red Bull Big Wave Africa is held at Dungeons just of Hout Bay and attracts top big wave surfers from all over the world.

-Tow in surfing is only permitted in three areas – Dungeons, Outer Boneyard and Sunset's (off Kommetjie) and only if wave swell is five meters or more.
+Tow in surfing is only permitted in the following areas – Dungeons and Sunset's (off Kommetjie) and only if wave swell is five meters or more.
 Please note that the relevant permits are required for tow-in surfing.
 Jet Ski's are banned in the rest of the MPA.

 Due to the high and frequent winds that characterise the Cape Peninsula there are many opportunities for windsurfing and kite boarding especially in the summer months.